nashville-software-school/server-side-python-curriculum/book-2-database/chapters/RARE.md

 ## Back End (Server) Setup and Instructions
 One person create the repo on Github.
 Then, everyone will do the following:

-1. Create a directory that will hold both github repos.
+1. Create a directory that will hold the github repo.
 For example, `~/workspace/python/rare`.
 2. `cd` to that directory.
 3. Clone the server side repo into this folder.
 (Later, when you have completed the server side, you will clone the client into this same directory)
 4. Once cloned, follow the instructions in each readme has instructions to get the starter code set up.